Discover the nature park

 Geology

-Yellow-gray stones with dark spots - the stained marl (Allgäu layers).
-The seafloor of the Tethys Sea also had deeper basins filled with calcareous mud.
+Yellow-grey stones with dark spots - the Fleckenmergel (Allgäu layers).
+The seabed of the Tethys Sea also had deeper basins that were filled with calcareous mud.
 Worms have formed du...

 learn more